Resurrection

-Like the Abrahamic religions, the Dharmic religions also include belief in resurrection and reincarnation.
-There are stories in Buddhism where the power of resurrection was allegedly demonstrated in Chan or Zen tradition.
-In Hinduism, the core belief in resurrection/reincarnation is known as saṃsāra.
+Like some forms of the Abrahamic religions, the Dharmic religions also include belief in resurrection and/or reincarnation.
+There are stories in Buddhism wherein the power of resurrection was allegedly demonstrated in the Chan or Zen tradition.
+In Hinduism, the core belief in resurrection and/or reincarnation is known as saṃsāra.

 Aside from religious belief, cryonics and other speculative resurrection technologies are practiced, but the resurrection of long-dead bodies is not considered possible at the current level of scientific knowledge.

 Etymology

 Resurrection, from the Latin noun resurrectio -onis, from the verb rego, "to make straight, rule" + preposition sub, "under", altered to subrigo and contracted to surgo, surrexi, surrectum ("to rise", "get up", "stand up") + preposition re-, "again", thus literally "a straightening from under again".

 Religion

 Ancient religions in the Near East

 The concept of resurrection is found in the writings of some ancient non-Abrahamic religions in the Middle East.
-A few extant Egyptian and Canaanite writings allude to dying and rising gods such as Osiris and Baal.
-Sir James Frazer in his book The Golden Bough relates to these dying and rising gods, but many of his examples, according to various scholars, distort the sources.
-Taking a more positive position, Tryggve Mettinger argues in his recent book that the category of rise and return to life is significant for Ugaritic Baal, Melqart, Adonis, Eshmun, Osiris and Dumuzi.
+A few extant Egyptian and Canaanite writings allude to dying-and-rising gods such as Osiris and Baal.
+Sir James Frazer, in his book The Golden Bough, relates to these dying-and-rising gods, but many of his examples, according to various scholars, distort the sources.
+Taking a more positive position, Tryggve Mettinger argues in his book that the category of rise and return to life is significant for Ugaritic Baal, Melqart, Adonis, Eshmun, Osiris and Dumuzi.